How Do I Live: Background

-Diane Warren wrote "How Do I Live" for consideration for the 1997 action blockbuster Con Air soundtrack.
-Walt Disney Pictures, the company behind the Touchstone Pictures label, requested that Rimes record the song.
-After hearing Rimes' recording, Disney executives decided that it lacked the maturity that they were looking for, deeming it "too pop-sounding".
-The company then turned to Trisha Yearwood to record a version of the song.
-According to Yearwood, she was unaware of Rimes' recording prior to being approached by Touchstone Pictures to record the song.
+Diane Warren initially wrote "How Do I Live" to be featured on the 1997 action blockbuster Con Air soundtrack.
+Walt Disney Pictures, the company behind the film's Touchstone Pictures label, commissioned Rimes to record the song first.
+After hearing Rimes' recording, the producers felt it lacked maturity, deeming Rimes's voice "too pop-sounding".
+Disney then hired Trisha Yearwood to re-record "How Do I Live"; according to Yearwood, she was unaware of Rimes' recording prior to performing her own.

-Yearwood's version, which utilized a more throaty, country-western vibe, appeared in the film.
-When Rimes's record label, Curb Records, heard of the release, they were reluctant to release her version until Warren called label founder Mike Curb and urged him to release the recording as a single; her version was then quickly released to mainstream pop radio on the same day as Yearwood's rendition.
+Yearwood's version, which utilized a throatier, country-western vibe, was used in the film.
+When Rimes's record label, Curb Records, decided to shelve the song, Warren personally called label head Mike Curb and suggested he release it as a single instead; her version was then quickly released to mainstream pop radio on the same day as Yearwood's rendition.
 Neither version of the song was included on the soundtrack album for the film (which consists of the score by Trevor Rabin and Mark Mancina).

 Yearwood's version reached number two on the U.S. country singles chart and was internationally successful.
 It appeared on her first compilation album (Songbook) A Collection of Hits (1997).
 The album certified quadruple-platinum in the United States.

 Rimes' version was released as the first single from her album You Light Up My Life: Inspirational Songs (1997).
 It was included on her compilations Greatest Hits (2003), The Best of LeAnn Rimes (2004), and All-Time Greatest Hits (2015).
 The CD single was later reissued with the extended version of the song being replaced by Mr. Mig's Dance Radio Edit, which would later be featured on The Best of LeAnn Rimes: Remixed (2004); the later release Dance Like You Don't Give A...Greatest Hits Remixes (2014) featured a new remix by Cahill.
 "How Do I Live" was later covered by F.I.R.; their version featured new vocals by Rimes and was included their third album Flight Tribe (2006).